georgelza/OTF_with-JDBC_Based_Catalog_and_PostgreSQL_persistence/README.md

 The index in the back was our "reference" of what tables/records are in our book and where to find them.

 And thats what a catalog does for us, it keeps track of our tables, their structures, storage location, access rules, other words, metadata etc.

 All this allows one user to create tables inside a database in one session and makes this available to another user in a different session to access that table and the contents, using the processing engine of choice.

 In the past, I use to use [Hive Metastore (HMS)](https://hive.apache.org)/see Central Metastore Catalog.

-But lets see, I like rabit holes so decided to mix things up a bit, or was that I wanted to simplify the stack (HMS is tech heavy), and here we are, lets try and use an JDBC based Catalog with PostgreSQL providing persistence for our Apache Iceberg and apache Paimon Open Table format Lakehouse Tables.
+But lets see, I like rabit holes so decided to mix things up a bit, or was that I wanted to simplify the stack (HMS is tech heavy), and here we are, lets try and use an JDBC based Catalog with PostgreSQL providing persistence for our Apache Iceberg and Apache Paimon Open Table format Lakehouse Tables.

 BLOG: []()